Hearing Aid Accessories

 What is a Bluetooth Streamer?

 Most manufacturers offer Bluetooth enabled remotes or ‘streamers’.
-These ‘pair’ or connect to cellphones, MP3 players, TV transmitters, and other devices, and wirelessly transmit the signal directly into the patient’s hearing aids.
+These ‘pair’ or connect to cellphones, TV transmitters, and other devices, and wirelessly transmit the signal directly into the patient’s hearing aids.
 They are discreet and very efficient for hearing cell phone conversations, listening to music or tv, and listening to companions in noisy environments.
 They also enable the hearing aid wearer to hear the signal through both ears instead of just one, which greatly improves understanding.
+Many of our newer hearing aids will also directly connect to iPhones without the use of a streamer.

 More About Hearing Aid Compatible (HAC) Cell Phone Accessories